 Since it's interesting to provide the option to reuse the project in other future projects, the possibility of extension will be taken into account.
 The coding of the computer app will be performed in such a way that the choice options can be extended as wished.

 For the design, it's important to take into account that the children are easily distracted, don't have very good motor skills and will probably try to destroy the device.
 A box is designed, where all the electronics can be stored inside.
 In order to protect against shocks, the battery is stored in a separate box and the electronic components are soldered on a PCB.

 Before thinking about electronic components for the project, it's good to come up with a first design of the box.

 Since the electronics have to fit inside the box but the box may not become too big to use as a remote, it's a trial and error process to find fitting dimensions.
 By means of the Autodesk Inventor Professional 2018 program, a first idea is designed.
 This way, the provided space for all needed components can be taken into account when searching on the internet.

 The box will act as a remote, with 3 buttons, to choose between options displayed on the computer screen.
-The 2 outer buttons will function as control buttons to switch between the different options.
-By pushing the third button, an option can be confirmed and cancelled.
-Since we are dealing with autistic children, it's of high importance to make the box not too complex and distracting and always keep the same convention of colors.
+The 2 outer buttons will function as control buttons to switch between the young adults with severe autism, it's of high importance to make the box not too complex and distracting and always keep the same convention of colors.